Lopez10/message-app/README.md

 ## Installation

-Follow these steps to set up and run the project locally.
+Follow these steps to set up and run the project in dev environment

 1. Clone the repository: